Table of Contents

 The first step was to prototype various tools and workflows before making recommendations of what is technically viable given the evolving nature of AI.

-Starting small and initially querying an IT compliance document part of the use case.
+Starting small and focusing on querying an IT compliance document step in the flow.

 1. Retrieval Augmented Generation (RAG) with Web App